Creating High Performing Teams

 - Avoidance of accountability – without committing to a clear plan, team members cannot be held accountable

 - Inattention to results – the final outcome is failure to achieve, as individual needs or divisional needs are held as more important than collective goals

-During this Development Day your managers will learn how to overcome these dysfunctions to create high preforming teams through:
+During this Development Module your managers will learn how to overcome these dysfunctions to create high preforming teams through: